itpp-labs/misc-addons/web_debranding/README.rst

 19. Replaces "Odoo" in all backend qweb templates (e.g. FAQ in import tool)
 20. Replaces "odoo.com" in hints, examples, etc.
 21. Rename "OdooBot" to "Bot".
 Use company's logo as bot avatar
+22. [ENTERPRISE] replace icons for android and apple devices to custom url

 By default the module replaces "Odoo" to "Software".
 To configure module open Settings\\System Parameters and modify